What do you want to do today?

-The Vasa ship capsized and sank in Stockholm 1628.
-After 333 years on the sea bed the mighty warship was salvaged and the voyage could continue.
-Today Vasa is the world's best preserved 17th century ship and the most visited museum in Scandinavia.
+The Vasa ship capsized and sank in Stockholm in 1628.
+After 333 years on the seabed, the mighty warship was salvaged, and the voyage could continue.
+Today, Vasa is the world's best-preserved 17th-century ship and the most visited museum in Scandinavia.

 The Royal Palace

 The Royal Palace is the official residence of His Majesty the King of Sweden, with over 600 rooms.
 The Palace is open to the public and offers five museums.
-The Palace was largely built during the eighteenth century in the Italian Baroque style, on the spot where the “Tre Kronor” castle burned down in 1697.
-Visit the reception rooms with splendid interiors from the eighteenth and nineteenth centuries, Rikssalen (the Hall of State) with Queen Kristina’s silver throne, and Ordenssalarna (Halls of the Orders of Chivalry).
+The Palace was largely built during the 18th century in the Italian Baroque style, on the spot where the “Tre Kronor” castle burned down in 1697.
+Visit the reception rooms with splendid interiors from the 18th and 19th centuries, Rikssalen (the Hall of State) with Queen Kristina’s silver throne and Ordenssalarna (Halls of the Orders of Chivalry).
 You can also see Gustav III’s Museum of Antiquities, the Tre Kronor Museum, and the Treasury.
 Make sure not to miss the parade of soldiers and the daily changing of the guard.

-Experience one of Europe's foremost collections of art from the twentieth century to today, featuring works by artists including Picasso, Dali, Derkert, and Matisse.
+Experience one of Europe's foremost collections of art from the 20th century till today, featuring works by artists including Picasso, Dali, Derkert and Matisse.
 Moderna Museet is located on Skeppsholmen island, a setting of natural beauty.
 The building was designed by Spanish architect Rafael Moneo.
-Moderna takes admission for visiting and temporary exhibitions but entry to the Moderna Museet Collection is admission-free.
+Admission Fees: Adult: 150 SEK, Senior/student: 120 SEK (Free admission for those 18 and under and Klubb Moderna.)